 I wanted to book a two-bedroom unit for the 2021 Kite Festival in Long Beach, WA.
 I wanted to try to book two units in case family or friends joined us.
 I found two units online one night but waited until the next day to book them.
 Then next day both units were still available.
 I got distracted and a few hours later both units were taken.
 I found a one-bedroom unit and booked it.
 I then got on the waitlist for a two bedroom unit.
 Months later I received an email that a two-bedroom unit became available.
 I called Worldmark, paid the additional taxes and fees, and booked it.
 Now I had two units booked.

 Weeks after I booked the two bedroom unit I received an email from Worldmark stating that the reservation was cancelled.
-The October before (now May) there was a rule change and you could not book multiple units under one name.
+In the previous October there was a rule change to disallow multiple bookings under one name.
 I received no warnings prior to the cancellation.
 If Worldmark would have sent an warning email prior to the cancellation I would have cancelled the one bedroom in favor of the two bedroom.
 When I called Worldmark they were very apologetic (they normally are) and they promised to escalate the problem.
 Normally, Worldmark escalation consists of apologizing, passing the buck, and ultimately doing nothing.
 True to form, I never received any other communications from Worldmark regarding this issue.

 My problem with this situation is that the Worldmark club rules are very complex.
 You need a playbook to understand all of the booking windows, fees, deadlines, cancellation dates, exchange rules, etc. Their system records each booking.
 If there was an issue why did I not receive an alert immediately when the second unit was booked?
 Why was there no warning prior to the cancellation?
 I did computer and web programming for 35+ years and these are NOT difficult things to implement.

 The Ovation Ripoff